henri/spb/README.md

   - Built in Tor client
   - Ability to [easily disable or change the current level of sheilding](https://brave.com/privacy-updates/9-web-compat-blocking/#differences-between-standard-and-aggressive-blocking/)

-The most important of these is the built in [Fingerpinrting prevention](https://brave.com/privacy-features/).
+The most important of these is the built in [Fingerprinting prevention](https://brave.com/privacy-features/).
 It would be great to see more web browsers offering a similar feature.

 Below is a list of sites which will report data they are able to collect from your Web Browser :